Bayview, Calgary: Demographics

 It is one of Calgary's wealthiest communities, with residents having a median household income of $184,383 in 2000 (the highest in the city).
 As of 2000, 15.1% of the residents were immigrants.
 All buildings were single-family detached homes, and none of the housing was used for renting.

+Crime

 Education

-The community is served by Nellie McClung Elementary and John Ware Junior High public schools as well as by the St. Benedict Elementary (catholic), none of which are actually located within Bayview itself.
+The community is served by Nellie McClung Elementary and John Ware Junior High public schools as well as by St. Benedict Elementary (Catholic), none of which are actually located within Bayview itself.

 Commercial

 The Glenmore Landing strip mall shopping centre is located off the southeast corner of the community and is its closest retail operation.